cultureamp/ecr-scan-results-buildkite-plugin/README.md

 # ECR Scan Results Buildkite Plugin

-Buildkite plugin to retrieve ECR scan results
+Buildkite plugin to retrieve ECR scan results from AWS's ECR image scanning service.
+By default the plugin will cause the step to fail if there are critical or high vulnerabilities reported, but there are configurable thresholds on this behaviour.

 ## Example